Boxchain/android-tech-exam/README.md

 Android Technical Examination
 ----

 This technical examination is to assess your skills in Android development.
 You can implement any architecture you want, any libraries that will help you to finish faster.
-If there's an unclear part of the instruction or you any questions, feel free to send us an email.
+If there's an unclear part of the instruction or you have any questions, feel free to send us an email.
 Let's begin!

 ### Goal